datacarpentry/spreadsheets-socialsci/episodes/05-Quality control.md

 ### Restrict data to a numeric range

-1. select cell for which you wish to apply the restriction
+1. select the cell or cells for which you wish to apply the restriction
 2. In the Data Tools section of the Data tab select Validation tools.

 ![Data_validation_01](../fig/spreadsheets_Data_validation_01.png)